How to Calculate Arc Length of a Circle Segment and Sector Area

 A = πR2 = π (D/2)2 = πD2/4

 Angles are measured in degrees, but sometimes to make the mathematics simpler and elegant it's better to use radians which is another way of denoting an angle.
-A radian is the angle subtended by an arc of length equal to the radius of the circle.
-Basically "subtended" is a fancy way of saying that if you draw a line from both ends of the arc to the centre of the circle, this produces an angle with magnitude of 1 radian.
+A radian is the angle subtended by an arc of length equal to the radius of the circle. ( "Subtended" means produced by joining two lines from the end of the arc to the centre).

 An arc length R equal to the radius R corresponds to an angle of 1 radian